MediaBrowser/plugin.video.emby/README.md

 ### IMPORTANT NOTES

-1. If your are using a **low CPU device like a Raspberry Pi or a CuBox**, PKC might be instable or crash during initial sync.
+1. If you are using a **low CPU device like a Raspberry Pi or a CuBox**, PKC might be instable or crash during initial sync.
 Lower the number of threads in the [PKC settings under Sync Options](https://github.com/croneter/PlexKodiConnect/wiki/PKC-settings#sync-options): `Limit artwork cache threads: 5`
 Don't forget to reboot Kodi after that.
 2. If you post logs, your **Plex tokens** might be included.
-Be sure to double and tripple check for tokens before posting any logs anywhere by searching for `token`
+Be sure to double and triple check for tokens before posting any logs anywhere by searching for `token`
 3. **Compatibility**: PKC is currently not compatible with Kodi's Video Extras plugin. **Deactivate Video Extras** if trailers/movies start randomly playing.